walterfreeman/ast101/homework.md

 use_math: true
 ---

+Your third homework assignment is include as part of the <a href="tutorials/the-seasons/the-seasons.pdf">exercise on the seasons</a>.

 Your second homework assignment is included as part of the <a href="tutorials/zodiac-motion/zodiac-motion.pdf">Exercise on the motion of the zodiac</a>.